HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

 {% include draft_content_note.md content="page" %}

-This section of the Implementation Guide focuses on enabling providers and facilities to coordinate cost and planned service(s) or item(s) information for a patient’s period of care for which multi-provider Good Faith Estimates (GFE) are required, either to provide to the patient or, optionally, to submit to a payer (for patients using insurance.)
+This section of the implementation guide (IG) focuses on enabling providers and facilities to coordinate cost and planned service(s) or item(s) information for a patient’s period of care for which multi-provider GFE are required, either to provide to the patient or, optionally, to submit to a payer (for patients using insurance.)

 This guide supports the:

-- Ability for a convening provider, acting as a coordination requester, to notify co-providers, acting as contributors, and request data to inform Good Faith Estimates (GFEs) for expected items and services.
+- Ability for a convening provider, acting as a coordination requester, to notify co-providers, acting as contributors, and request data to inform GFE for expected items and services.

 - Ability for contributors to respond to a request for data back to a coordination requester with cost and planned items and services information.

-- Ability for a Coordination Platform to communicate a GFE to payer (leveraging an existing PCT IG workflow) and to other providers in the care team, prior to scheduled a service or upon request.
+- Ability for a coordination platform to communicate a GFE to payer (leveraging an existing PCT IG workflow) and to other providers in the care team, prior to scheduled a service or upon request.

+- The role a provider plays in this collaboration will change from case to case.
+In some cases, a provider will be a GFE Coordination Requester because the patient’s care is starting with them - the service was scheduled with this provider.
+If this provider is also providing items and services to be included in the GFE, they will also play the role of a GFE Contributor.
+For other patients, the same provider may be a co-provider supporting a different provider or facility with a patient’s period of care, in which case they will only act as a GFE Contributor.
+In either role, the IG provides tools to support the collaboration effort and the production of a single GFE.
+Certain state regulations may also inform which role a provider plays.

-The Coordination Platform is introduced in this guide to act as the system designated by the convening provider to aggregate the GFE information across providers when multiple providers are engaged in a service.
+The coordination platform is introduced in this guide to act as the system designated by the convening provider to aggregate the GFE information across providers when multiple providers are engaged in a service.
 This allows for variability in the role of “convening” providers and data for the GFE.
 Some examples of systems that could serve as GFE coordination platforms include a: practice management system, electronic health record (EHR) system, cost estimator, clearinghouse, billing services, or payer system.

 Additionally, see the [Terms and Concepts](index.html#terms-and-concepts) and [Systems and Actors](use_cases.html#actors) for more detail on acronyms and new terms.